BenTaylorPublic/screeps/README.md

 ```
 ### Long term:
 ```
+tslint to eslint
+    Also fix all ts-ignores

+Power
+    Power creeps control

 Remove the replacement/waves logic from power banks
     Replace it with "finishing it off" logic on a failure